1. I received the email from my Advisor welcoming me to the program. What do I do next?

 Your degree plan is available to you 24 hours a day through Degree Works.
-Login to the MyWord portal and click the Degree Works link to access.
+Login to the Cardinal Apps portal and click the Degree Works link to access.
 Degree Works is updated daily.

 Official degree audits are issued when the student has applied to graduate.
 Students should apply to graduate no less than one year prior to the anticipated date of graduation.
 If you are in your final year of enrollment, visit with your advisor.